 Further information about self-isolation and booking tests for those showing symptoms and the process for contact tracing are outlined earlier in this guidance: protective measures.

-Organised outdoor activities for children
+Organised activities for children

 Use of face coverings for health purposes